- Vet EN

 |Rules of the examination||· Coats, bags have to be left at the Secretariat; the examinee can carry only pen, pencil, handkerchief, personal documents, wallet, keys, medicine and drinks.

-· If the examinee has to interrupt the exam or the preparation because of going to the toilet, in addition to his/her questions he/she will get three more questions and the examiners ask him/her about them, too.
+· If the examinee has to interrupt the exam or the preparation because of going to the toilet, he/she will get three more questions in addition to his/her questions and the examiners ask him/her about them, too.

 · The examinee is not allowed to have a mobile phone or any technical equipment with him/her not even in a switched off state.
 If somebody keeps such a technical device with him/her, the exam will be finished and will be regarded failed (note 1).